-Most women domestic workers, and especially younger ones, live in the employer's home.
-They do not have a home of their own; their room is the smallest in the house, the furniture they use, the food they eat, the used clothes they "inherit", the day-to-day-life they live, is all attached to the family.
-The assertion, "she is almost one of the family" not only disguises exploitation.
-It is used to define a domestic worker's place in the world.
+Most women domestic workers do not have a home of their own, they live with their employers.
+Their room is the smallest in the house.
+The furniture they use, the food they eat, the used clothes they 'inherit', the day-to-day life they live, is all attached to the family.
+The assertion that 'She is almost one of the family' is used to define a domestic worker's place in the world to mask their exploitation.